+ND Capital

 Venture Round in 2023

-Notify Therapeutics is focused on developing innovative therapies for the treatment of infertility, specifically targeting women who do not respond to standard hormone therapy.
-The company’s approach centers on the early and hormone-independent phase of egg maturation, utilizing drug-inducing factors that regulate the intracellular AKT pathway.
-This unique methodology aims to enhance ovarian follicle development in women with low ovarian reserves, thereby improving their chances of successful conception.
-By providing a non-hormonal alternative, Notify Therapeutics seeks to address the needs of infertile women while minimizing the risks associated with multiple pregnancies.
+Notify Therapeutics is a biotechnology company focused on developing innovative therapies for infertility.
+Specifically, it targets the early, hormone-independent phase of egg maturation, aiming to create a first-in-class treatment for women who do not respond to standard hormone therapy.
+The company's approach involves utilizing drug-inducing factors that regulate the intracellular AKT pathway, facilitating ovarian follicle development.
+This non-hormonal treatment is particularly designed to assist women with low ovarian reserves, enhancing their chances of successful conception while minimizing the risks associated with multiple pregnancies.

 H55